Please ensure Javascript is enabled for purposes of website accessibility

 Read the meeting agenda

-Council to seeks authorisation from the Minister for Planning to exhibit an Amendment.
+Council sought authorisation from the Minister for Planning to exhibit the Amendment.

 Stage 6: Public Exhibition Period